asdegoyeneche/ROAR/index.md

 To correct these issues, we made two notable changes:
 1. We added reactive speed control, which reduced the target speed when there was a large error in direction.
 This allowed us to slow down as we turned and resulted in smoother turns and better recovery when off-track with a small trade-off in speed.
 1. We designed and implemented an [LQR controller](https://en.wikipedia.org/wiki/Linear%E2%80%93quadratic_regulator) to use instead of the PID controllers.
 This enabled the controller to account for the car’s dynamics (e.g. drag) when selecting steering and throttle values, which resulted in more accurate adherence to the planned path.
 The parameters used in the LQR were also more intuitive to tune than the parameters in the PID.
 For instance, if the car was veering back and forth from over-steering, we could increase the *cost* of steering in the LQR controller, and the controller would steer less aggressively.
 This ease of tuning allowed us to get significantly better performance and reach higher speeds when compared to the PID controllers.
 However, although the LQR had better performance than the PID, it was also significantly more complex.
 We had to spend a lot of time determining the system dynamics of the car and finagling the LQR math to converge to a non-zero desired trajectory.
-The grimy details of the LQR controller can be found in its [implementation section](#impl_control).
+The grimy details of the LQR controller can be found in its [implementation section](#impl_lqr).

 ### Racing <a name="design_racing"></a>

-For the racing aspect, we optimized our route and speed based on previously acquired track waypoints.
-These waypoints can be acquired at lower speeds with other sensing and planning strategies such as our lane following module.
+For the racing aspect, we optimized our route and speed based on the given waypoints.
 We optimized our controllers for high speeds and implemented a waypoint smoothing and look-ahead algorithm to take turns more smoothly, cut in on the corners, and adjust the speed accordingly.

 ## Implementation <a name="implementation"></a>